The internet has changed us as consumers in many ways: especially, how we think and act before we decide to buy.

-After reading hundreds of blog posts, ebooks, and consulted with our in-house experts at Mention – I’m sharing with you list of 3 signs showing why retail brands need to use monitoring tool.
+After reading hundreds of blog posts, ebooks, and consulted with our in-house experts at Mention – I’m sharing with you list of 3 signs showing why retail brands need to use monitoring tools.

 Regardless of the reasons why you are not on board yet (may it be time, budget, skills or even trust in the technology), this blog post might just change your mind.

 The retail industry has never been so big.
-In fact, according to KPMG’s latest industry analysis, retail was a $25 trillion dollars business in 2017 (and is expected to reach $28 trillion in 2020).
+In fact, according to Insider Intelligence, retail was a $27,33 trillion dollars business in 2022 (and is expected to grow in 2023).

 To give you an idea, that’s more than the entire planet’s GDP in the year 2002 ($23 trillions).

-That’s great!
-But what does it mean for retailers and how exactly does it justify the use of monitoring tools?
+But what does it mean for retailers, and how exactly does it justify the use of monitoring tools?